-Missouri State UniversityMissouri State University (MSU) is the second-largest university system in the state with over 23,000 students, a main campus in Springfield, and satellite locations in West Plains and Mountain Grove, Missouri, as well as Dalian, China.
-The university is home to the largest business college in the four-state area, and students may choose from 88 majors with 187 different emphasis options.
-MSU is listed in America’s Top Colleges list by Forbes magazine and received a Best in the Midwest distinction from The Princeton Review.
+Missouri State University is the second-largest university system in a state with over 26,000 students.
+The university’s main campus is in Springfield, with satellite locations in West Plains and Mountain Grove, Missouri, as well as Dalian, China.
+The university is home to the largest business college in the four-state area, and students may choose from more than 170 majors and programs including Master’s of Science options .

-Ozarks Technical Community CollegeWith nearly 14,000 students, Ozarks Technical Community College (OTC) is the second-largest learning institution in Springfield and one of the fastest-growing community colleges in the country.
-The college offers two-year degrees and certificates in a variety of fields from medical and dental assisting to culinary arts and welding.
+With more than 12,000 students, Ozarks Technical Community College (OTC) is the second-largest learning institution in Springfield and is Missouri’s third-largest community college.
+OTC offers more than 40 different degree programs, and is one of the fastest-growing community colleges in the country.
+The technical school and community college offers two-year degrees and certificates in a variety of fields from medical and dental assisting to culinary arts and welding.

 New to Springfield are several specialized programs from the state’s largest university system, the University of Missouri.